QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 - First, be sure that the automatic repair function is disabled.
 In a command window, execute ``bcdedit /set recoveryenabled NO``, and check that this worked by issuing the command ``bcdedit``, without parameters, again.

-- Now, uninstall QWT (currently version 4.2.0-1), using the Apps and Features function of Windows.
+- Now, uninstall QWT (currently version 4.2.1-1), using the Apps and Features function of Windows.
 This will most likely result in a crash with the error INACCESSIBLE BOOT DEVICE, especially if the PV drivers were installed with QWT.

 - Restart Windows again, possibly two or three times, until repair options are offered.
 By hitting the F8 key, select the restart menu, and there select a start in safe mode (in German, it’s option number 4).

 - The system will start again, but in a rather useless way.
 Just shut it down, and reboot again.

 - Now Windows will start normally.
-Check in the Apps and Features display, if there are any Xen drivers left.
+Check in the Apps and Features display if there are any Xen drivers left.
 If so, uninstall them.

-- In the Windows device manager, check if there is still a (probably non working) Xen PV disk device.
+- In the Windows device manager, check if there is still a (probably non-working) Xen PV disk device.
 If so, uninstall it.

 - In the Apps and Features display, check again if the Xen drivers are removed.
 A Xen Bus Package may remain and cannot be removed, but does no harm.
 Any other Xen drivers should have disappeared.